 There are three (3) ways to use this Web site to search for courses:

 - To find acceptable GE (General Education) courses at a California Community College, such as GE A1 (Oral Communication) courses or GE A3 (Critical Thinking) courses, for example.

-- To search for equivalent courses specific to the Nursing Major, such as our CHEM 105/105L or our BIOL 216 (Statistics) course; statistics courses at CSUSM do NOT meet the GE B4 Math requirement.
+- To search for equivalent courses specific to the Nursing Major, such as our BIOL 160 (Microbiology) course.

 - To search for courses to meet any portion of the CSU American Institutions Requirement.